Alcaro/Arlib/arlib/sandbox/README.txt

 And compilers are a quite nasty case; in these 1.16 seconds, it spawns 140 child processes, each of which has to load dynamic libraries and #include headers - the broker gets about 37000 requests.
-If anything, 20% is surpisingly little.
+If anything, 20% is surprisingly little.

 I intend to use this sandbox to allow random people to compile and run arbitrary C++ code, like
  <https://godbolt.org/> and <https://wandbox.org/>.
 However, unlike most public compilers I've seen,